nus-cs2103-AY2122S1/ip/docs/README.md

 1. Ensure Java Runtime Environment (JRE) `11` or above is installed on your device.
 2. Download and extract `duke_again.zip` from [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
-4. Double-click the `duke.jar` to start the app, or run `duke -jar duke.jar` in the terminal to start DukeAgain.
+3. [Windows] Double-click the `duke.jar` to start the app, or run `duke -jar duke.jar` in the terminal to start DukeAgain.
+   [Mac] Navigate Terminal to the folder containing `duke.jar` and run `java -jar duke.jar`.

 ### Essential commands